rideoutm/spoonacular/README.md

 7. Dynamically generated pagination.

-8. Amongst others!
+8. Fully responsive design for mobile, tablet, and desktop users.

 ## Bugs/Future Improvements

-- Hitting the back button on the details page returns the user to the first page, instead of the last page visited in the pagination.
+- Hitting the back button on the details page returns the user to the first page, instead of the last page visited with the pagination.
 This can likely be fixed with inputting the related values into useEffect.

 - A button to remove all checked boxes in the filter modal should be added as a "quality of life" improvement.